Meaningful Reading Conferences

 - How do you stock and build interest in the classroom library?

-The rest of the course will answer these questions, delving into all the ways a reflective reading workshop is essential for quality reading conferences.
+The rest of the course will answer these questions, delving into all the ways a reflective reading workshop is essential for high-quality reading conferences.
 Christy will share lessons, templates, and video examples from her classroom.
 Other accomplished middle school teachers and coaches have also contributed print and video features to the course.

 Meaningful Reading Conferences: Introduction